Custom Alder Cabinets, Furniture & Built-Ins

 Frequently Asked Questions

-Is alder a good wood for kitchen cabinets?
+Is alder good for painted kitchen cabinets?

-Is alder a hardwood or softwood?
+Is alder a sustainable wood choice?

 Ready to Get Started?